paulcosmos/new-world-template/content/index/index-2.md

 + Reputation for fast delivery times and reliability
 + Competitive and affordable prices

-We aim to meet and exceed all expectations of every customer.
 We take on all types of jobs from small to larger commercial jobs.
+We have a 7-seater crew cab available in the event of a minibus or people carrier breakdown, and we're dog-friendly!

 We are highly experienced professionals.
 Where ever you are, whatever time it is, we'll be there.
 Call us today on **{{<phone>}}**.